-Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Nurse Case Management and Delagation Services Provider Category: Agency Provider Type: Nursing Services Provider Provider Qualifications License (specify): Certificate (specify):
+Service Type: Other Service Service Name: Nurse Case Management and Delagation Services

-- 1. Complete the DDA provider application and be certified based on compliance with meeting all of the following standards: - A. Be properly organized as a Maryland corporation, or, if operating as a foreign corporation, be properly registered to do business in Maryland; - B. A minimum of five (5) years demonstrated experience and capacity providing quality similar services: - C. Have a governing body that is legally responsible for overseeing the management and operation of all programs conducted by the licensee including ensuring that each aspect of the agency's programs operates in compliance with all local, State, and federal requirements, applicable laws, and regulations; - D. Demonstrate the capability to provide or arrange for the provision of all nursing services required by submitting, at a minimum, the following documents with the application: - (1) A program service plan that details the agencies service delivery model; - (2) A business plan that clearly demonstrates the ability of the agency to provide nursing services; - (3) A written quality assurance plan to be approved by the DDA; - (4) A summary of the applicant's demonstrated experience in the field of developmental disabilities; and - (5) Prior licensing reports issued within the previous 10 years from any in-State or out-of-State entity associated with the applicant, including deficiency reports and compliance records. - E. Be in good standing with the IRS and Maryland Department of Assessments and Taxation; - F. Have workers' compensation insurance; - G. Have commercial general liability insurance; - H. Submit results from required criminal background checks, Medicaid Exclusion List, and child protective clearances as provided in Appendix C-2-a and per DDA policy; - I. Submit documentation of staff certifications, licenses, and/or trainings as required to perform services; - J. Complete required orientation and training; - K. Comply with the DDA standards related to provider qualifications; and - L. Have a signed DDA Provider Agreement to Conditions for Participation. - 2.
-Have a signed Medicaid Provider Agreement. - 3.
-Have documentation that all vehicles used in the provision of services have automobile insurance; and - 4.
-Submit a provider renewal application at least 60 days before expiration of its existing approval as per DDA policy.
+Nursing Services Provider

+1. Complete the DDA provider application and be certified based on compliance with meeting all of the following standards:

+A. Be properly organized as a Maryland corporation, or, if operating as a foreign corporation, be properly registered to do business in Maryland;

+B. A minimum of five (5) years demonstrated experience and capacity providing quality similar services;

+C. Have a governing body that is legally responsible for overseeing the management and operation of all programs conducted by the licensee including ensuring that each aspect of the agency's programs operates in compliance with all local, State, and federal requirements, applicable laws, and regulations;

+D. Demonstrate the capability to provide or arrange for the provision of all nursing services required by submitting, at a minimum, the following documents with the application:

+(1) A program service plan that details the agencies service delivery model;

+(2) A business plan that clearly demonstrates the ability of the agency to provide nursing services;

+(4) A summary of the applicant's demonstrated experience in the field of developmental disabilities; and(5) Prior licensing reports issued within the previous 10 years from any in-State or out-of-State entity associated with the applicant, including deficiency reports and compliance records.

+E. Be in good standing with the IRS and Maryland Department of Assessments and Taxation;

+F. Have workers' compensation insurance;

+G. Have commercial general liability insurance;

+H. Submit results from required criminal background checks, Medicaid Exclusion List, and child protective clearances as provided in Appendix C-2-a and per DDA policy;

+I. Submit documentation of staff certifications, licenses, and/or trainings as required to perform services;

+J. Complete required orientation and training;

+K. Comply with the DDA standards related to provider qualifications; and

+L. Have a signed DDA Provider Agreement to Conditions for Participation.

+3. Have documentation that all vehicles used in the provision of services have automobile insurance; and

+4. Submit a provider renewal application at least 60 days before expiration of its existing approval as per DDA policy.